madmurphy/libconfini/MANUAL.md

                 ) + 1);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-will always produce the smallest buffer large enough to store all the
+will always allocate the smallest buffer large enough to store all the
 `IniDispatch::data` and `IniDispatch::value` received, including their `NUL`
 terminators and any possible implicit value.